 A stress-free Million Dollar Property Viewpoint

 Many real estate agents are reporting significant interest in and sales of million dollar properties due to pent-up demand in Colorado’s high-end market.
 Nevertheless, caution and prudence are back to being another form of currency now spent alongside money these days.
 The phrase “smarter real estate investment” comes to mind.
-One point that must be called into consideration: real estate wise, people are hurt in downturns only when they have to sell.
+One point that must be called into consideration: real estate wise and for the most part, people are hurt in downturns only when they have to sell.
 If a buyer knows they have a stable source of long term income, they can stay in their newly acquired home and weather the softer market, when it inevitably comes.
 Then they will probably see values increase past where they were in the next recovery.
 It is generally the longer term view, and if a million dollar property buyer chooses to see the housing world from this perspective, the lion’s share of the worry evaporates.

 Many forget that while cries of the “terrible economy” were at a fever-pitch, some individuals did honestly see increases in their wealth during the downturn.
 These real estate buyers were savvy, and were interested in making the right Colorado million dollar property investments.
 They recognized that when things depreciated to the point that a property could not have been duplicated for sometimes twice as much as the cost was to acquire; let’s just say that many people realized that buying was a no-brainer.
 On the other hand, selling into that low market was something owners did only if they had to.
 These days, selling into the current market could be seen as just as much of an advantage as buying was them.
 This point of study is exactly where I enter the picture.
 Selling or buying?
 These are completely different questions right now.
 And even though prices are up, purchase opportunities still exist for the trained eye.
 As a Realtor with nearly two decades in the business, I was here at the bottom and still am as we potentially approach the top.
 Let’s sit down and study both the value and opportunity of the million dollar plus home.
 The decision process on million dollar homes never has been simple, it has always required the proper mix of rational facts (data) and emotional awareness (market.)
 Contact me to get started today.